www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * Test security
 * Test legalities and privacy policy.
 ## Open Tasks
-* [ ] Correct deployment via worker on live server.
-Currently, it is completely broken as the file paths have changed.
-* [ ] Avoid logging to stdout and stderr, in order to have a clean systemd log.
-* [ ] Pull source code from Codeberg instead of GitHub.
+* [ ] Playwright is not working anymore.
-* [ ] Update certificates for ACME automatically, in order to avoid these expiring during production.
+    * [ ] Install Playwright dependencies via Maven, so that the dependencies are more consistent.
+See `Playwright Notes`.
 * [ ] Create and user generic `worker.execute` command, in order to make things portable regarding the infrastructure.
     * [ ] Deploy server software as systemd user service.
         * [x] Create user service.